 A COVID-19 Response Initiative

-Mentorship brings the exchange of skills, encouragement, and fellowship during this difficult and financially devastating time for artists and arts workers.
+Mentorship brings the exchange of skills, encouragement, and fellowship, essential during this difficult and financially devastating time for artists and arts workers.

 - Equitable Arts Programming

 - Indigenizing and decolonizing art and artist practices

 - Tips for Art Facilitation, including Designing Accessible Classrooms

 - Community Engaged Arts

 - Adapting Performances for Public and Digital Spaces

 - Moderating Events for Live Streams